BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/22-04-04-April-Event.md

 - **Refunds:** In the (hopefully unlikely) event that we cannot go ahead with the event, we will be offering refunds on registrations.
 We will also offer refunds up to 30 days prior to the event if participants, due to changing circumstances, feel uncomfortable attending an in-person event.
 We note that there will be no online equivalent if the event cannot be held in person.
 - **Places:** Places are allocated on a first-come-first-served basis; however, we reserve the right to place caps on the number of registrations from a single institution/organisation.
-- **Included:** Registration is for in-person access to the event (there will be no hybrid or online attendance options); included are the event reception, lunch on all days and the official event dinner. **Accommodation and travel are not included.** The website provides recommendations for affordable hotel accommodation, with easy access to the event hotel, below.
+- **Included:** Registration is for in-person access to the event (there will be no hybrid or online attendance options); included are the event reception, lunch on all days and the official event dinner. **Accommodation and travel are not included.** The website provides recommendations for affordable hotel accommodation, with easy access to the event hotel below.
 - **Topic:** Aligning with our charitable mandate of focusing on computer vision education and research, we reserve the right to limit participation to researchers working in the field of computer vision (as per BMVC relevance).

 During the registration process, there will be the option to indicate if you would like to bring a poster to the event (abstract details provided shortly) and whether or not you would like to apply to present at the "missing orals" (see above).
 We are also canvassing demand for demos, but we cannot guarantee that we will accommodate this.